oracle/oci-java-sdk/README.md

 ## Contributing

-bmcs-java-sdk is an open source project.
+oci-java-sdk is an open source project.
 See [CONTRIBUTING](/CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to bmcs-java-sdk that have been made by the community.
+Oracle gratefully acknowledges the contributions to oci-java-sdk that have been made by the community.

 ## Known Issues